Campaign ribbons and service badges |

 Awarded to: a) all IDF personnel on continuous active duty during at least 72 hours between 26 October 1956 and 6 November 1956. b) all IDF personnel who were killed during the Sinai Campaign c) commanders of the civil defense, serving as in a) d) civilians serving at IDF and civilians volunteering as drivers of mobilized vehicles, serving as in a) In 1958

-the minister of Defense decided to extent the eligibility to personnel of
+the minister of Defense decided to extend the eligibility to personnel of

 police, security forces and military industry.